I was born in 1966 to some loving parents. This is where many writers now state: From the age

 freshman year of college.
 I instantly fell in love with the fantasy genre, and particularly dragons.
 I still

-didn't have any aspirations of writing a novel at that point, but it did stoke my love for reading and since
+didn't have any aspirations of writing stories at that point, but it did stoke my love for reading and since

 then I have read hundreds of books in various genres.

-The first time I got the bug to write a novel was after reading Intensity by Dean Koontz in 1996.
+The first time I got the bug to write my own story was after reading Intensity by Dean Koontz in 1996.
 After

 finishing that book I set a goal to finish a novel by the end of 1997.
 Unfortunately that did not work out.